Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals will look to Maikel Garcia for continued success at the plate when they hit the field against Steven Kwan and the Cleveland Guardians on Tuesday, in the first game of a three-game series at Kauffman Stadium.
+The Kansas City Royals and Bobby Witt Jr. hit the field at Kauffman Stadium against Andres Gimenez and the Cleveland Guardians on Wednesday.

-Oddsmakers list the Guardians as -150 favorites on the moneyline, while giving the underdog Royals +125 moneyline odds.
-A 9-run over/under is listed in this game.
+The Guardians are -125 moneyline favorites in this matchup with the Royals (+105).
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.